-Both the Respondent and the Complainant may appeal the finding in the Final Investigative Report.
+Both the Respondent and the Complainant may appeal a finding.
 All appeals should be sent to the Title IX Coordinator (or as otherwise designated) within thirty (30) days of the date of receipt of the Title IX Final Investigative Report.
 The Title IX Coordinator will forward the appeal to the President's Office for Final Determination and will notify the Complainant and Respondent that the appeal has been filed and the outcome of that appeal.